tonyl-code/full-stack-webdev/README.md

 I hope to add more features to this project in the future, including:
 * Using React to make website more user friendly
-* Expand back end code to allow for more complex uses
+* Expand back end code to allow for more complex uses including: Log in system & security